realStandal/redwood-rls-demo/README.md

   <br />
 </div>

+> **Warning**
+>
+> Because this method wraps each request in a batch transaction, explicitly running a transaction using `db.$transaction()` may result in unexpected behavior.
+Prisma expects to change this in the future, and more information [can be found on the official RLS example from Prisma](https://github.com/prisma/prisma-client-extensions/tree/main/examples/row-level-security#caveats).

 This repository provides a demonstration of how to use [Postgres row-level security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) from within [a RedwoodJS application](https://redwoodjs.com).
 The README has been divided into two sections:

 * [Getting Started](#getting-started) with this repository.